microsoft/onnxruntime/BUILD.md

     ```
 5. Run `build.bat --config RelWithDebInfo --build_shared_lib --parallel`.

+*Note: The default Windows CMake Generator is Visual Studio 2017, but you can also use the newer Visual Studio 2019 by passing `--cmake_generator "Visual Studio 16 2019"` to build.bat.*

 **On Linux:**

 3. (optional) Install protobuf 3.6.1 from source code (cmake/external/protobuf).
 CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned ON.
 After the installation, you should have the 'protoc' executable in your PATH.
 It is recommended to run `ldconfig` to make sure protobuf libraries are found.